👤 Miriam מִרְיָם

 🌱 Life Preservation

 Miriam's initiative at the Nile places her in the coalition of women whose actions subvert Pharaoh's violence and align with God's creational blessing of life and multiplication.
+She acts as guardian of the deliverer, ensuring God's redemptive purposes advance.

 🎵 Worship as Response

 Her refrain participates in a hymn that interprets the exodus as God's cosmic victory.
 Worship names reality as God sees it, transforming historical event into theological truth.
+Miriam embodies the pattern: deliverance → doxology → discipleship.

 👩 Female Prophecy